Photo Courtesy of Petrina Tinslay

 Parties might be what Australians do best, and Sydney features a full lineup of festivals, from the huge to the obscure.
 Start with the famous New Year’s Eve fireworks, and continue summer with the Sydney Festival, Australia Day, and the Big Day Out and St. Jerome’s Laneway music festivals.
 Early fall sees Gay Pride Mardi Gras, winter comes alive with Vivid Ideas lectures and light shows, and spring features favorites like Sculpture by the Sea, the Festival of Dangerous Ideas, and the Night Noodle Market.
 Every season has a film festival, or four.
 Check out Tropfest, Flickerfest, and all the outdoor cinemas that pop up in summer.

 Serena Renner is a journalist and editor whose work focuses on travel, people, culture, and the environment.
 Her writing has been featured in magazines including VIA, the Intelligent Optimist, San Francisco, Australian Traveller, International Traveller, and AFAR—where Serena worked as an editor for two years.
-In October of 2013, Serena moved to Sydney’s Bondi Beach neighborhood, where she’s currently mingling with surfers, travelers, and artists and planning several years’ worth of Australian adventures.
+In October of 2013, Serena moved to Sydney’s Bondi Beach neighborhood.